Preritmujoo/Password-Generator/readme.md

 ## Link
-The deployed site can be accessed here.
+You can also use the application using the deployed site that can be accessed here.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to fork this repository, make your changes, and submit a pull request.

----

-Enjoy using the Password Generator! 😊